Everything You Need to Know About Visa Debit Chargebacks

 Don’t Let Chargebacks Undermine Your Business

-But regardless of whether they come from a debit or credit transaction, chargebacks are bad news, and merchants need an effective prevention strategy.
+Chargebacks911® has a wealth of experience-based knowledge and expertise in providing cost-effective prevention and risk mitigation strategies.
 If you’re worried about navigating the intricacies of Visa’s chargeback policies or have other questions about chargebacks or friendly fraud, contact Chargebacks911® today.
 Our experts can answer your questions and even provide a no-obligation chargeback audit.

 Can you chargeback a Visa debit card purchase?

 Yes.
 If a purchase was made with a Visa debit, credit or prepaid card, filing a chargeback (also known as a card dispute) is an option.